domRiddle/ASF/Logging.md

 ---

 ##### SteamTarget Options

+_chatGroupID_ - ID of the group chat declared as 64-bit long unsigned integer.
+Not required.
+Defaults to `0` which will disable group chat functionality and use private chat instead.
+When enabled (set to non-zero value), `steamID` property below acts as `chatID` and specifies ID of the channel in this `chatGroupID` that the bot should send messages to.

-_steamID_ - SteamID declared as 64-bit long unsigned integer of target Steam user (like `SteamOwnerID`), or target group chat (like `SteamMasterClanID`) where messages will be sent.
+_steamID_ - SteamID declared as 64-bit long unsigned integer of target Steam user (like `SteamOwnerID`), or target `chatID` (when `chatGroupID` is set).
 Required.
 Defaults to 0 which disables logging target entirely.

 _botName_ - Name of the bot (as it's recognized by ASF, case-sensitive) of target bot that will be sending messages to `steamID` declared above.
 Not required.
 Defaults to `null` which will automatically select **any** currently connected bot.
 It's recommended to set this value appropriately, as `SteamTarget` does not take into account many Steam limitations, such as the fact that you must have `steamID` of the target on your friendlist.